Bombette pugliesi

-When I think of the food of Puglia, the region my grandfather Lorenzo hailed from, my mind goes immediately to immaculately fresh seafood, delicious pastas and gorgeous fruits and vegetables, and of course the wonderfully fruity olive oil the region produces.
+When I think of the food of Puglia, the region of Italy my grandfather Lorenzo hailed from, my mind goes to immaculately fresh seafood, handcrafted pastas and gorgeous fruits and vegetables, and of course the wonderfully fruity olive oil the region produces.

-But Puglia is no slouch when in the meat department, either.
-I won’t soon forget my encounter with bombette pugliesi on my last trip to Puglia, delicious little parcels of pork filled with pancetta, caciocavallo cheese and minced garlic and parsley, then grilled until golden brown.
-They really live up to their name—which literally means “little bombs”—as explode with flavor in your mouth.
+But Puglia is no slouch in the meat department, either.
+I won’t soon forget my first encounter with bombette pugliesi during a recent trip to Puglia.
+Literally meaning “little bombs”, these delicious parcels of pork filled with pancetta, caciocavallo cheese and minced garlic and parsley, then grilled until golden brown, really do live up to their name.
+They virtually explode with flavor in your mouth.

 Bombette are an absolute must try for your next trip to Puglia.
-Gastronomically they are perhaps most closely associated with the town of Martina Franca and the surrounding Valle d’Itra, about an hour’s drive south from Bari, but their popularity means you can find them elsewhere in the region—I had my introduction to bombette in Lecce—and indeed the country.
+Gastronomically they are perhaps most closely associated with the town of Martina Franca and the surrounding Valle d’Itra, about an hour’s drive south from Bari.
+But their popularity means you can find them elsewhere in the region—I had my introduction to bombette in Lecce—and indeed all over the country.

 That said, there’s no need to wait until your next trip to experience this little flavor bombs.
 The recipe for bombette is really quite simple to make at home, involving just a handful of ingredients.
 Now that grilling season is here, it’s the perfect time to give them a try.
 And if you don’t have a grill, no worries.
 You can make these in the oven or on the stovetop as well.

-The classic cut of meat used for making bombette is the capocollo, the same cut used to make the eponymous cured cold cut, another specialty of Martina Franca.
-It’s called pork collar in English as it’s taken from the neck.
+The classic cut of meat used for making bombette is the capocollo, the same neck cut used to make the eponymous cured cold cut, another specialty of Martina Franca.
+It’s usually called pork collar or coppa in English.
 Pork shoulder butt, from just next to the neck, makes a decent subsitute.

 Ingredients